imaimon1/hello-world/README.md

 # hello-world
 first repository
 hello,
-lets see if I can understand how to put project here.
+lets see if I can understand how to put projects here.